mettrr/be-tech-test-normalizer/README.md

 If you find yourself with a bit of spare time, consider the following scenario:

-In the future I may wish add some more data to each person, for example their age and foot size like so:
+In the future I may wish to add some more data to each person, for example their age and foot size like so:

 ```php